KalaayPT/Profit-Taker-Guide/guide/chroma-builds.md

 :::info [*__Overframe Link__*](https://overframe.gg/build/771299/)

+- See [Mech Builds](/guide/other-builds#mech-builds) for mech-focused archgun builds.
 - For a Heavy Weapon, it takes 5-6 shots to destroy legs.
 - Make sure you have enough health to survive the summon animation.
 :::